-1. Introduction - With the intensification of solid waste generation, mainly due to some aspects such as population growth and economic development, the need to search for environmentally environmental education (Image 1).
+1. Introduction - With the intensification of solid waste generation, mainly due to some aspects such as population growth and economic development, the need to search for environmentally sound alternatives for the disposal of solid waste produced, more is increasing.
+Concern for the preservation of the environment and a better socioeconomic condition of society has given rise to the concept of sustainable development [1-2].
+The Recycles Project UNESP is a university extension project, founded in 2007, which aims to promote changes in habits and attitudes, stimulating initiatives by the academic community, aiming to improve the environmental management of the campus of Bauru UNESP by qualification and quantification of solid waste generated at the university, as well as the consumption reduction work through environmental education (Image 1).
 The project, initially at the Faculty of Engineering in 2014, extended to the other two colleges, and currently include the entire campus.

-Image 1. transport, unloading and weighing dry recyclables (Source: Recycles UNESP 2014
+Image 1. transport, unloading and weighing dry recyclables ( Source: Recycles UNESP 2014